gabrielsoule/resonarium/README.md

 Many of the presets work best when used in conjunction with a MPE control device, such as a Ableton Push 3 or a Roli Seaboard.

 **This software is still in development.** The primary focus at present is stability and performance.
 Use at your own risk, and expect bugs or crashes.
+You'll probably need a beefy computer to run complex presets in the plugin's current state; performance optimizations such as SIMD processing are in the pipeline, but not ready to deploy just yet.

+But hey, it's free and open source, so no whining allowed.
+I welcome contributions.
+Want to add/change/improve something?
+Clone the repo, make some changes, and submit a pull request!

-Some audio samples can be found [here](https://web.stanford.edu/~gns/resonarium_samples.html).
+Some audio samples can be found [here](https://ccrma.stanford.edu/~gns/resonarium_samples.html).
+They sound neat.
+Check them out!

 Resonarium works well in Ableton and Bitwig.
 There are reported issues with Logic and FL Studio.